Timmarus/Boundless/doc/sprint2/sprint2.md

 TASKS:
 	- (A) Basic chatroom UI
 	- (A) Display currently logged in username
-	- () Authenticate to make user data available on the Global State
+	- (A) Authenticate to make user data available on the Global State
 ```
 --------------------------------------------------------------------------